mendix/docs/content/en/docs/howto/integration/importing-excel-documents/_index.md

 ## 1 Introduction

-Adding large amounts of data to your application (for example, reference data or data from an external application) can be very time-consuming.
-In order to save time and effort, this process can be automated using the [Excel Importer](/appstore/modules/excel-importer/) from the Mendix Marketplace.
-In this how-to, you will set up import templates and import data into your app using this module.
+Adding large amounts of data to your application (for example, reference data or data from an external application) can be very time consuming.
+To save time and effort, this process can be automated using the [Excel Importer](/appstore/modules/excel-importer/) from the [Mendix Marketplace](http://marketplace.mendix.com).
+In this how-to, you learn how to set up import templates and import data into your app.

 ## 2 Prerequisites